ibliskavka/bliskavka-com/source/_posts/hackathon-2019.md

 First place, $2.500 prize: Hurricane Helper

-Hurricane Helper’s progressive AWS based web application is called EDNA – Emergency Disaster Network Application.
+Hurricane Helper’s progressive AWS-based web application is called EDNA – Emergency Disaster Network Application.
 EDNA is an online platform that streamlines disaster management by using a national volunteer network in a cloud call center.

 - Tips

   - Don't be greedy.
 More members on your team means you can get more done and build something impressive - we had the max at 8.
-It was an 8-way split, but I dont think we would have won with 4.
+It was an 8-way split, but I don't think we would have won with 4.
   - Focus on what makes your app special.
-Dont worry about the login screen and user management, you can fake that for the purpose of the presentation.
+Don't worry about the login screen and user management, you can fake that for the presentation.
-    - The goal of a hackathon is to pitch and idea and create a Proof-of-Concept.
+    - The goal of a hackathon is to pitch the idea and create a Proof-of-Concept.
   - Exploit existing skills - not everyone needs to be a developer.
     - You need someone to work on the pitch, someone to present, and someone to keep notes.
     - I had experience with Amazon Connect and experience leading a team, so I took that role.
   - Check in often.
 We had a standup every 90 minutes to check progress.
-  - If something isn't working, its OK to pivot to an alternative.
+  - If something isn't working, it's OK to pivot to an alternative.
-    - Initially we were designing an Express API but the time to design and implement was taking too long.
-In the end we used a single serverless function in AWS Lambda.
+    - Initially, we were designing an Express API but the time to design and implement was taking too long.
+In the end, we used a single serverless function in AWS Lambda.
   - Include business metrics in the presentation!
     - We included an estimated cost of our platform vs a commercial contact center.
-    - The decision makers are typically not technical and dont care about the tech, they care about the business results.
+    - The decision-makers are typically not technical and don't care about the tech, they care about the business results.
   - Have fun and don't take it too seriously.
     - We called our submission EDNA, and our key persona was Grandma EDNA.
 It's OK to work in some humor and be a little tongue-in-cheek.